-– is a favorite place among the natives, and the tourists likewise when visiting Copenhagen!
+Is a favorite place among the natives, and attraction for the tourists when going to Copenhagen!
 Everyone seem to love this cozy area around the canal, with all the street cafes and the buzzing life of people passing by.
 Nyhavn have become more and more popular over the past 20-ish years, and it is one of the most visited places in Copenhagen!
 It’s a harbor district, and in the summer time it’s crowded with people.
 It used to be more of a murky place with shadowy taverns and prostitutes, but today it’s nothing like that; the old taverns, and sailor bulges are now transformed into nice (though a little expensive) restaurants and cafes.
 A lot of people are eating their lunch on the bulwarks during the summer days, and sometimes you can also encounter performers and artists on the narrow streets of Nyhavn, Copenhagen.

 Canal Tours for all

 – if you go to Nyhavn, don’t miss out on the canal tours!
 Get on a boat: watch and experience Copenhagen from sea level.
 There is a tour guide on board that will tell you all about the various buildings architecture as you pass by, and tell small stories and tales about the past of the city.
 This is a very relaxed and easy way to see the city.
 Among others you will see the Little Mermaid, the Black Diamond, the Opera and Amalienborg Palace.
 We highly recommend going on a tour; we always take our friends.
 There are two kinds of boats: DFDS Canal Tours and Netto-Boats, they both last about on hour.
 The Netto-Boats are cheapest and there is a little difference in standards.
 The Netto-Boats only take cash.
 Check out the external links for morecopenhagen travel guide and information.